-For an operational FOWT, the gyroscopic effect of the combination of the rotation of the rotor and the pitching of the platform in waves results in a yaw moment acting on the structure.
+For an operational FOWT, the gyroscopic effect due to the rotation of the rotor and the pitching of the platform results in a yaw moment acting on the structure.
 The response of the turbine to this yaw moment depends on the number of degrees of freedom of the model.
 If the nacelle is fixed to the tower axis (6-DOF), the yaw moment will result in a yaw motion whose magnitude will depend on the mooring and restoring system in yaw.
-Hence, correct simulation of the yaw stiffness of the mooring system as well as the moments of inertia of the rotor will be important in order to achieve similarity.
+Hence, correct simulation of the yaw stiffness of the mooring system, as well as the moments of inertia of the rotor, will be important in order to achieve similarity.